Yorihiro Matsudaira

-Count Yorihiro Matsudaira (松平頼明, Matsudaira Yorihiro) (August 13, 1909 – February 23, 1990), Riji of Hongō Gakue, who was the descendant of the feudal lord of the former Takamatsu Domain, served as the International Commissioner of the Boy Scouts of Japan as well as president of the Kagawa Scout Council.
+Count Yorihiro Matsudaira (松平頼明, Matsudaira Yorihiro) (August 13, 1909 – February 23, 1990), Riji of Hongō Gakuen, who was the descendant of the feudal lord of the former Takamatsu Domain, served as the International Commissioner of the Boy Scouts of Japan as well as president of the Kagawa Scout Council.
 He was one of the original founders of Japanese Scouting in 1922.

 Career

 Count Matsudaira, whose namesake was a daimyō of the late Edo period, the ninth lord of Takamatsu, was the 13th head of the Matsudaira family.
 He established a troop in Tokyo, now Gakushūin Group 1 in Toshima.
-He had an extended tour of the United States, during which he was a leader of the delegation of 22 Japanese Boy Scouts to the National Jamboree of the Boy Scouts of America, held at Irvine Ranch in southern California in July 1953 and later spent a month at the Schiff Scout Reservation in New Jersey attending the national training school for Scout executives.
+He had an extended tour of the United States, leading a delegation of 22 Japanese Boy Scouts to the National Jamboree of the Boy Scouts of America, held at Irvine Ranch in southern California in July 1953 and later spent a month at the Schiff Scout Reservation in New Jersey, attending the national training school for Scout executives.
 He also visited Arthur A. Schuck, the Chief Scout Executive at the national office of the Boy Scouts of America in New York City.
 In 1955, Kingsley C. Dassanaike worked to promote Scouting for the deaf and blind to Matsudaira, who would later found the Nippon Agoonoree based on their work together.

 Awards and honors

 In 1981, Matsudaira was awarded the 149th Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, at the 28th World Scout Conference.
-His son Yoritake Matsudaira received the award in 2012.
-In 1989 he also received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.
+His son Yoritake Matsudaira received the same award in 2012.
+In 1989, Yorihiro Matsudaira also received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.